keepaliveit-staging/staging.keepaliveit.co.uk/collections/_it-hardware-products-and-services-for-smes/it-hardware-setup-smes.markdown

 ---
 layout: splash
-title: "On-Site Hardware Setup for Small Businesses and Enterprise"
+title: "On-Site Hardware Setup for Small to Medium-sized Enterprises (SMEs)"
 permalink: /it-hardware-products-and-services-for-smes/it-hardware-setup

 excerpt: "Learn how Keep-Alive I.T Services can help purchase I.T equipment that's appropriate for your business with our I.T hardware procurement service."